A bombed building and view of Hiroshima Japan

 Machiko really couldn’t have been more welcoming towards us, so this class felt more like cooking with a friend!
 She guided us through the process of making a full 3-course meal, including a tofu and vegetable salad, karaage seafood, and Hiroshima-style okonomiyaki!
 Hiroshima is actually known for its unique take on okonomiyaki pancakes, so learning how to make them yourself is a must while you’re in town!

-All of the food was so yummy but the best part of this tour was that it was such a wholesome way to connect to the local culture.
+All of the food was so yummy, but the best part of this tour was that it was such a wholesome way to connect to the local culture.
 On the day that we took this class, Machiko’s husband and kids even joined us for dinner, which made the experience even more personal.

 4. Hiroshima bar hopping food tour